davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 const { twitter, linkedIn } = person.links.social;
 ```

-You can also rename these variables when assigning them, like this:
+We can also rename these variables when assigning them, like this:

 ```javascript
 const { twitter: twtr, linkedIn: li } = person.links.social;